Skip to content

 Indian Specialty Context

 Baba Budangiri natural lots at light roast are among the most complex Indian coffees available — the altitude drives intense aromatic development that you don't find in lower-elevation Karnataka naturals.
-The community average rating of 4.88 across ICB reviews is the highest of any Indian region with meaningful rating data.
+Its community average rating across ICB reviews is the highest of any Indian region with meaningful rating data.
 Light natural lots dominate the top-rated coffees from this sub-region: blueberry, jasmine, and stone fruit at an intensity that rivals East African naturals.
 Washed lots at light-medium roast show jasmine and clean citrus — the altitude clarity is obvious.

 Light natural Baba Budangiri lots are best on V60 — the clean, paper-filtered pour-over preserves the jasmine and fruit intensity that defines the region's best lots.
 Use 90–93°C for naturals to balance the fruit without tipping into fermented heaviness.
 Washed lots suit both V60 and AeroPress.
 The altitude-driven complexity is most visible in clean brew methods — avoid French Press for the top-tier lots.